liyuan24/llm_applications/README.md

 The interleaved thinking allows Claude to think between the tool use block and tool result block.

+## Tool use

+Basically follow the Claude tool use [tutorial](https://github.com/anthropics/courses/tree/master/tool_use).
+Highly recommend it!

 ## Troubleshooting

 ### The environment variable cannot be found in Cursor or VSCode when using Jupyter Notebook